mtw/mtw.github.io/Pelican/content/blog/2018-07-01-Efficient_Computation_of_Cotranscriptional_RNA-Ligand_Interaction_Dynamics.rst

 :summary: Riboswitches are RNA molecules that regulate gene expression by sensing metabolites, presenting an interesting target for synthetic biology applications.
 We present a computational approach based on ViennaRNA tools to dissect and model RNA-ligand interaction dynamics under kinetic control, enabling simulation of riboswitch folding
 :description: Co-transcriptional RNAfolding under kinetic control can be efficiently modeled with computational biology approaches for the 2'dG riboswitch
 :title: Co-transcriptional riboswitch modleing with ViennaRNA
-:description: Investigating the potential of riboswitches in synthetic biology with our computational framework, powered by ViennaRNA tools, enabling accurate prediction of RNA-ligand interaction dynamics and riboswitch folding simulations
+:description: Explore riboswitch potential with ViennaRNA tools for precise RNA-ligand interaction predictions and folding simulations in synthetic biology.

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong